Have good locks on the doors and windows and use them.

 Close and lock garage doors and windows.
 Ask a neighbor to occasionally park in your driveway.
 If you leave your car at home, park it as you normally would.
 Vehicles parked outside should be moved occasionally to appear that they are being used.

 Secure storage sheds, attic entrances and gates.

-Tell your local police you plan to be away.
+Tell your local police you plan to be away by filling out a vacation check request on our website.
 Patrol officers may have the opportunity to periodically check your home.